MohamedAYasin/alu-machine_learning/math/plotting/README.md

 # Learning Objectives

-At the end of this project, you are expected to be able to explain to anyone, without the help of Google:
+At the end of this project, you are expected to be able to explain the following to anyone, without the help of Google:

 ## General